Topics discussed on the blog

 If my content has helped you, donate 3€ to buy me coffee.
 Thanks a lot, I appreciate it!

-For the full spectrum of meaning, see the wiktionary snippet:
+For the full spectrum of meaning of the verb ‘to ninja’, see the wiktionary snippet:

 Verbninja (third-person singular simple present ninjas, present participle ninjaing, simple past and past participle ninjaed or ninja’d)